-The combined offering price per share and Offering Warrant and the combined offering price per Pre-Funded Warrant and Offering Warrant we are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrants were negotiated between us and the investors, in consultation with the placement agent based on the trading of our Ordinary Shares prior to this offering, among other things.
-Other factors considered in determining the offering prices of the securities we are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrants and Offering Warrants and Offering Warrants are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrants are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrants and Offering Warrants are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrants are offering warrants and other terms of the Pre-Funded Warrants and Offering Warrants
+The combined public offering price per share and Offering Warrant and the combined public offering price per Pre-Funded Warrant and Offering Warrant we are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrant swere negotiated between us and the investors, in consultation with the placement agent based on the trading of our Ordinary Shares prior to this offering, among other things.
+Other factors considered in determining the public offering prices of the securities we are offering and the exercise prices and other terms of the Pre-Funded Warrants and Offering Warrants include history and prospects of our Company, the stage of development of our business, our business plans for the future and the extent to which they have been implemented, an assessment of our management, general conditions of the securities markets at the time of the offering and such other factors as were deemed relevant.

-Lock-up Agreement
+Lock-up Agreements

 We and each of our officers and directors have agreed with the Placement Agent to be subject to a lock-up period of 45 days following the date of this prospectus.
-This means that, during the applicable lock-up period, we and such persons may not offer for sale, contract to sell, or sell any shares of our Ordinary Shares or any securities convertible into, or exercisable or exchangeable for, shares of our Ordinary Shares, subject to certain customary exceptions.
-The Placement Agent may, in its sole discretion and without period of six months following the closing of the offering, subject to certain exceptions.
+This means that, during the applicable lock-up period, we and such persons may not offer for sale, contract to sell, or sell any shares of our Ordinary Shares, or a sellowing the entry of these lock-up period, we and such persons may not offer for sale, contract to sell, or sell any shares of our Ordinary Shares, subject to certain customary exceptions.
+The Placement Agent may, in its sole discretion and without notice, waive the terms of any of these lock-up agreements.
+In addition, we have agreed to not issue any securities at a price reset based on the trading prices of our Ordinary Shares or upon a specified or contingent event in the future or enter into any agreement to issue securities at a future determined price for a period of two years following the closing date of this offering, subject to an exception.
 The Placement Agent may waive this prohibition in its sole discretion and without notice.